nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 Since Azure is my playing field, we're going to showcase how to implement it for an AKS cluster.
 As for the use case, nothing special here, we will have a look at the injector.
 I'm not very interested in the csi driver because of its limitations, and I haven't tried the recentely released vault Operator.
 That doesn't leave me with much choice, does it? ^_^'

-> We could use the kubernetes auth method for a specific workload, but since I don't have an app lying around to play with, I'm going to use vault injector with the Helm Chart.
+> We could use the kubernetes auth method with a vault aware application, but since I don't have such app lying around to play with, I'm going to use vault injector with the Helm Chart.

 # 2- Requirements
 For this little project, we need 2 things: